X-man34/12.03-Lab---Full-Stack/AICITATION.md

 > Create an AICITATION.md file that documents all prompts and the work done in this conversation as well as model and settings.

+### Prompt 3

+> also update the readme (and citation accodingly) don't make it too crazy, just short and sweet.

 ## Work Completed

 The following work was completed in response to Prompt 1: